Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-architecture.rst

 the design principle of not storing data.
-This is done because storing permissions is very complex, making a mistake when dealing with permissions often ends up being a security vulnerability, and because permissions depend on concepts that are not exposed to the GeckoView API like principals.
+This is done because storing permissions is very complex, making a mistake when dealing with permissions often ends up being a security vulnerability, and because permissions depend on concepts that are not exposed to the GeckoView API like `principals`_.

 Android permissions
 ~~~~~~~~~~~~~~~~~~~